HyperNylium/mdnx-auto-dl/docs/cardinaldl-get-started.md

 If you have issues getting the binary, feel free to reach out to me either through a github issue or on my [Discord server](https://discord.gg/XAAfYJ5ABk).

 ### 4) Mount the cardinaldl binary and config folder
-Place your `cardinaldl` binary at `./appdata/cardinaldl/cardinaldl` (`cardinaldl` being the binary name) and your already-signed-in CardinalDL `.cardinaldl` config folder content at `./appdata/cardinaldl/config`.
+Place your CardinalDL binary at `./appdata/cardinaldl/cardinaldl` (`cardinaldl` being the binary name) and your already-signed-in CardinalDL `.cardinaldl` config folder content at `./appdata/cardinaldl/config`.
 The `.cardinaldl` folder usually containes a `logs` and `storage` folder.
 Make sure both of them are in that `./appdata/cardinaldl/config` folder.
 The `.cardinaldl` folder is created by the CardinalDL GUI and can be found at `C:\Users\<your username>\.cardinaldl` on Windows, or `~/.cardinaldl` on Linux.
 It must contain `storage/storage.db`, which is where CardinalDL keeps your sign-in.

 Then uncomment the **CardinalDL config** bind-mounts in `docker-compose.yaml`: